anonymous6291/encryptor/README.md

 ## Notes
 - There is **no backward compatibility** with version 1.x.x.
 Files encrypted with 1.x.x cannot be decrypted with 2.x.x and vice versa.
 - Please verify the file checksums (SHA-256) before using Encryptor.
+- GitHub's web interface may take a few seconds to start downloading files.
+If the download does not begin immediately, please wait a moment before trying again.